 The Drama for Life (DFL) Africa Research Conference constitutes one of the foremost platforms for applied drama, drama therapy, arts education, research and practice on the African continent and aims to create an inter-continental and international dialogue about the significant role applied drama and theatre can play in social transformation.
 For the past five years Drama for Life has hosted and organised the international Africa Research Conference in conjunction with varied partners.
 Each conference has developed out of issues identified by delegates and in response to important developments, and debates within the fields of Applied Drama and Theatre, Drama Therapy and Drama in Education, particular but not exclusive to the African continent.

-The conference is a unique opportunity for all artists, therapists, teachers, activists and development practitioners and academics to speak to their work in the field.
 The conference is a place to dialogue, interrogate and share the exceptional work that is being done all over the continent.
 It is a unique conference as it actively engages in praxis, the intersection between theory and practice, calling upon its participants to think, theorise and question, to experience, express and engage with topics that speak to these urgent issues in contemporary societies.

 The DFL Africa Research Conference has hosted attendees from more than 20 different African countries, as well as Australia, Canada, UK, and United States of America and is the flagship event of the DFL initiative.